-- Double tops/bottoms
+- Double-tops/bottoms

-- Triple tops/bottoms
+- Triple-tops/bottoms

 - Head-and-shoulders top/bottoms

-Double Tops/Bottoms
+Double-tops/Bottoms

-Double tops/bottoms are reversal patterns that form as the price of a currency pair hits a support or resistance level two times before the currency pair turns around and moves in the opposite direction.
-Double tops are bearish reversal patterns and double bottoms are bullish reversal patterns.
-If a currency pair is in an up trend, it will form a double top.
-If a currency pair is in a down trend, it will form a double bottom.
-Double tops/bottoms usually form over longer periods of time.
+Double-tops/bottoms are reversal patterns that form as the price of a stock or CFD hits a support or resistance level two times before the stock or CFD turns around and moves in the opposite direction.
+Double-tops are bearish reversal patterns and double-bottoms are bullish reversal patterns.
+If a stock or CFD is in an upward trend, it will form a double-top.
+If a stock or CFD is in a downward trend, it will form a double-bottom.
+Double-tops/bottoms usually form over long periods of time.

-Double tops/bottoms all have the following four characteristics:
+Double-tops/bottoms all have the following four characteristics:

-- Resistance level (A)-horizontal, or slightly angled, level of resistance. - Support level (B)-horizontal, or slightly angled, level of support. - Breakout point (C)-the point at which the currency pair breaks up above the horizontal level of resistance (double bottom), or the point at which the currency pair breaks down below the horizontal level of support (double top).

-Price projection (D)-the price to which the currency pair will most likely fall after it has broken out of the double-top formation, or the price to which the currency pair will most likely rise after it has broken out of the double-bottom formation.
-The distance the currency pair is projected to move is equal to the distance between the support and resistance levels.
+- Resistance level (A)-a horizontal, or slightly angled, level of resistance. - Support level (B)-a horizontal, or slightly angled, level of support. - Breakout point (C)-the point at which the stock or CFD breaks up above the horizontal level of resistance (double-bottom), or the point at which the stock or CFD breaks down below the horizontal level of support (double-top). - Price projection (D)-the price to which the stock or CFD will most likely fall after it has broken out of the double-top formation, or the price to which the stock or CFD will most likely rise after it has broken out of the double-bottom formation.
+The distance the stock or CFD is projected to move is equal to the distance between the support and resistance levels.

-Triple Tops/Bottoms
+Triple-tops/Bottoms

-Triple tops/bottoms are reversal patterns that form as the price of a currency pair hits a support or resistance level three times before the currency pair turns around and moves in the opposite direction.
-Triple tops are bearish reversal patterns and triple bottoms are bullish reversal patterns.
-If a currency pair is in an up trend, it will form a triple top.
-If a currency pair is in a down trend, it will form a triple bottom.
-Triple tops/bottoms usually form over longer periods of time.
+Triple-tops/bottoms are reversal patterns that form as the price of a stock or CFD hits a support or resistance level three times before the stock or CFD turns around and moves in the opposite direction.
+Triple-tops are bearish reversal patterns and triple-bottoms are bullish reversal patterns.
+If a stock or CFD is in an upward trend, it will form a triple-top.
+If a stock or CFD is in a downward trend, it will form a triple-bottom.
+Tripletops/bottoms usually form over long periods of time.

-Triple tops/bottoms all have the following four characteristics:
+Triple-tops/bottoms all have the following four characteristics:

-- Resistance level (A)-horizontal, or slightly angled, level of resistance. - Support level (B)-horizontal, or slightly angled, level of support. - Breakout point (C)-the point at which the currency pair breaks up above the horizontal level of resistance (triple bottom), or the point at which the currency pair breaks down below the horizontal level of support (triple top).

-• Price projection (D)-the price to which the currency pair will most likely fall after it has broken out of the triple-top formation, or the price to which the currency pair will most likely rise after it has broken out of the triple-bottom formation.
-The distance the currency pair is projected to move is equal to the distance between the support and resistance levels.
+- Resistance level (A)-a horizontal, or slightly angled, level of resistance. - Support level (B)-a horizontal, or slightly angled, level of support. - Breakout point (C)-the point at which the stock or CFD breaks up above the horizontal level of resistance (a triple-bottom), or the point at which the stock or CFD breaks down below the horizontal level of support (a triple-top). - Price projection (D)-the price to which the stock or CFD will most likely fall after it has broken out of the triple-top formation, or the price to which the stock or CFD will most likely rise after it has broken out of the triple-bottom formation.
+The distance the stock or CFD is projected to move is equal to the distance between the support and resistance levels.